hiob-/CCC/README.md

 https://github.com/hiob-/CCC/blob/master/CCC/builds/

-CCC is being developed by Luca Tännler, Diego Etter and Oussama Zgheb during the software engineering project 2 class (up to version 1.1) at the "Hochschule für Technik in Rapperswil" (Switzerland).
+CCC is being developed by Luca Tännler, Diego Etter and OZ during the software engineering project 2 class (up to version 1.1) at the "Hochschule für Technik in Rapperswil" (Switzerland).

 The best thing, it’s completely free as in freedom, GPLv3!